The Best Way To Buy Silver: Guide to Buying Physical Silver

 How Silver Performs If the Stock Market Crashes

 A lot of bullion dealers and brokers selling silver online or in magazine and TV ads throw claims around like this.
 They make it seem like there’s a simple linear, inverse relationship between silver prices and the stock market.
-In other words, their pitch is often something like, “buy silver now before the stock market goes down and silver prices go up.”
+In recent years, their pitch is often something like, “buy silver now before the stock market goes down and silver prices go up.”

 In reality, the dynamics between silver and the stock market aren’t that cut and dry.
 Silver, like gold, platinum, and other precious metals, represents a good hedge against inflation or other bad things that happen when the economy gets rough, often leading to a decline in stock market volume.

-All markets, including stocks and precious metals, are subject to volatility
+All markets, including stocks and precious metals, are subject to risk and volatility

 Similarities and Differences Between Buying Silver and Buying Other Metals

-In theory, virtually all of these tips can be applied to buying physical gold or any other precious metal.
+In theory, virtually all of these tips can be applied to buying physical gold bullion or any other precious metal.
 Unlike gold, though, a great deal of silver is used for industrial applications.

 The two other major players in today’s bullion arena are platinum and palladium.
 These two whitish metals are separate, unique elements but are similar to each other in their color and rarity.
 In fact, both palladium and platinum are much rarer than gold or silver.